ZacKeskin/cpp_cw1/README.md

 * AUTO
     - The scheduling decision is delegated to the compiler and/or runtime system.

-### Since we cannot pass these as variables to the pre-processor, the comparisons were performed manually by changing the
+### Since we cannot pass these as variables to the pre-processor, the comparisons were performed manually by changing the OpenMP Preprocessor directive to include the schedule each time.

+Q15: Strategy=static, Serial=n/a, Parallel=37,379ms, Cores=2
+Q15: Strategy=static, Serial=n/a, Parallel=36,404ms, Cores=3
+Q15: Strategy=static, Serial=n/a, Parallel=35,287ms, Cores=4

+Q15: Strategy=guided, Serial=n/a, Parallel=36,403ms, Cores=2
+Q15: Strategy=guided, Serial=n/a, Parallel=40,926ms, Cores=3
+Q15: Strategy=guided, Serial=n/a, Parallel=37,520ms, Cores=4

+Q15: Strategy=dynamic, Serial=n/a, Parallel=39,956ms, Cores=2
+Q15: Strategy=dynamic, Serial=n/a, Parallel=36,430ms, Cores=3
+Q15: Strategy=dynamic, Serial=n/a, Parallel=37,385ms, Cores=4

+Q15: Strategy=runtime, Serial=n/a, Parallel=45,317ms, Cores=2
+Q15: Strategy=runtime, Serial=n/a, Parallel=40,464ms, Cores=3
+Q15: Strategy=runtime, Serial=n/a, Parallel=37,037ms, Cores=4

+- The notable effect across all schemes is a large speedup for 2 cores, and a smaller but still significant speedup using 3 cores.
+By the time all four cores are used, the marginal gains
+- Interestingly, we see little difference between the different strategies.
+Static appears to offer the most reliable improvement in times irrespective of the number of cores.
+Runtime has the largest difference between 2 and 4 cores, although under 4 cores it is in line with the other strategies; so this is the least useful schedule in this case.